Coactive TVUser-centered

 fact that users seek different modes of interaction at different

-times, and that the distinction of TV and Internet content is not
+times, and that there is no longer any real distinction of TV and

 - Users should be given the capability

-we want our video on TV, sometimes on a tablet, and sometimes on a
+we want our video on TV, sometimes on a tablet, sometimes on a

 text, multimedia, Social Web services, transaction services, etc.